syedumerahmedcode/primefaces/README.md

 We call the clear() method from the controller in _action_, we call _update=":checkForm"_ so that the form is reloaded and finally, we call _oncomplete="PF('checkDialog').show()"_ to display the modal dialog.

-**TODO Tasks:**

-- move all version number to properties section in pom file.
-- Use the latest version of all dependencies in pom file.

 **Reference:**